-A student will receive a letter from Immaculata if he or she is selected for verification.
+A student will be notified by Immaculata if he or she is selected for verification.
 The letter will contain a verification form and instructions on how to submit the appropriate documents.
 Students can also monitor outstanding requirements and their status via your SSIU online account.
 Students will also receive notification of selection by Department of Education on the FAFSA submission confirmation information email.